 Be ready to tell the doctor when the reaction occurred, what vaccinations were given, and when.

 Vaccines, like any medication, may cause side effects.
-If you think that you or your child does have a serious reaction, first contact your doctor or other health care provider.
+If you think that your child does have a serious reaction, first contact your doctor or other health care provider.
 Then, if you would like to learn more, read about the two programs below—VAERS and the National Vaccine Injury Compensation Program.
 Most people will never need these programs, but they are there if you do.

 VAERS.
 This stands for the Vaccine Adverse Event Reporting System.
 It is a system for reporting adverse events following receipt of a vaccine.
 If you or your child has an unusual medical condition within a few days after getting a vaccine, you or your provider should report it to VAERS even if you don’t know whether it was related to the vaccine.
 One of the jobs of VAERS is to collect these reports and use the data to help identify serious adverse reactions that may require further investigation.
 Your provider will usually file a VAERS report for you.
 However, you can also file a report yourself.
 For more information, see the VAERS website at www.vaers.hhs.gov.